-As you can well-imagine, anything above “garden level” is certainly not a DIY project.
+As you can well imagine, anything above the “garden level” is certainly not a DIY project.
 The engineering principles often elude even experienced landscapers—you need experts—the sort you’ll find at Oscar Orduno, Inc., and we would be delighted to advise and participate in your next project.

 The foundation of your retaining wall is its greatest strength.
 You need an experienced foundation contractor that understands the physics and engineering of such structures, as well as the importance of perfect drainage to make sure it does not fail.

 Trust Oscar Orduno, Inc., the place where the Professionals live!